Clark University: In popular culture

 Gus Van Sant's The Sea of Trees was filmed in part on Clark University's campus.
 Leading actor Matthew McConaughey's character, Arthur Brennan, is a physics professor and scenes were filmed in and around Clark's Sackler Sciences Center.
 Clark was also a shooting location for the thriller Black Car, an independent film about a law student out for revenge, with Clark as the law school.
 The novel Something for Nothing, a semi-comic take on the struggles of a professor new to academia written by economist Michael W. Klein, is set at the fictional "Kester College," which like Clark University has a large main building that legend says was designed so that it could be converted into a factory should the college fail.
 Klein began his teaching career at Clark.
 Burning Annie, an independent comedy, was written and produced by two Clark alumni and is a semi-autobiographical film based on the experiences of one at Clark.
-One of the main characters in Annie Baker's Pulitzer Prize-winning play The Flick, an African American movie usher named Avery, is a Clarkie with a full-ride to attend the university.